ava/use-http/README.md

   // Allows caching to persist after page refresh.
 Only supported in the Browser currently.
   persist: false,

+  // amount of times it should retry before erroring out
+  retries: 3,

   // can retry on certain http status codes
   retryOn: [503],
   // OR